Torero, relaja esa postura

 Part One.
 In which the author rants on real-life racism

 Tristan is troubled because orcs are racist.

 In his article, he basically says: Orcs are racist and if you don’t think orcs are racist, I don’t care about your opinion.

 I am Mexican.
 I, due to my nationality, have been the target of racism.
 Not many times because most online are not aware of that fact.

 I am Mexican and I don’t agree with the “orcs are racist” meme*, at least not in the whole.
 It’s not that simple.
 “Are orcs racist?”
 “Yes, but…“, and it’s that but what matters most.

 But Tristan doesn’t care what I think about racism, unless my thinking is exactly the same as his.
 Yet, sadly, Tristan is not the only one.

 “Oh, but good old Tristan here means white people”, I hear you say.

 Yeah, I know.
+White universaility.
 He thinks only white people can have an opinion on racism, he doesn’t consider we, the victims of racism, or people outside his country, can have a voice of our own, can have our own opinions.
 That doesn’t mean my own experience with racism, as a Mexican, is the same as the experience of Asian or African people, or even other people from Center and South America.
 It’s clearly not the same.
-Also consider that some non-whites might not have an opinion concerning orcs, since struggling with real-life problems, including factual racism, consumes most of out time.
+Also consider that some non-whites might not have an opinion concerning orcs, since struggling with real-life problems, including factual racism, consumes most of our time.

 What did he do instead?
-He has impossed himself the duty to save us (to save those he sees like orcs, perhaps?), he wants to be our white Jesus Christ, are fair-skinned messiah.
+He has impossed himself the duty to save us (to save those he sees like orcs, perhaps?), he wants to be our white Jesus Christ, our fair-skinned messiah.
 Thank you, o’, our own personal Tristan, someone to hear our prayers, someone who cares (not).